Relationship with an Addicted Child

 5. Models of Coping and Resilience

-Parents serve as role models for how to cope with life’s challenges.
-Individuals who witness healthy resilience and emotional regulation are likelier to adopt those behaviors.
+Parents serve as role models for coping with life’s challenges.
+Individuals who witness healthy resilience and emotional regulation are more likely to adopt those behaviors.
 In contrast, those raised in environments where maladaptive coping (e.g., substance use) is modeled may struggle to develop effective strategies in their recovery.

 6. Influence on Motivation for Change

 Parental relationships can provide a powerful incentive for change.
 A positive, nurturing relationship often encourages individuals to seek a better life, knowing they have emotional support from their family.
-Conversely, strained relationships may fuel feelings of hopelessness, impeding the recovery process.
+Conversely, strained relationships may fuel feelings of hopelessness, hindering recovery.

 7. Communication Patterns